Nu Skin isn’t new to the MLM industry, so they know the ropes.

 By getting others to become distributors, you can rise to the role of an Executive Leader.
 The more people you have working under your chain, the more money you make.

 You can learn how to teach others to become Executives and win opportunities to go on special trips all around the world.

 You can up to 25% on all retail sales and 5% on everyone’s sales within your level.
 This is generated on a monthly basis.

 It really boils down to what your goals are and what you are prepared to do to reach them.
 The more people you can get to sign up, the more your potential earnings are increased.

 The compensation plan is pretty good at up to a 25% commission.
-The company has been around a long time and generated a lot of revenue through the years.
+The company has been around a long time and has generated a lot of revenue over the years.